Integrative structure determination

 Schematic describing integrative structure determination for the nucleosome remodeling and deacetylase complex (orange box) and the desmosomal outer dense plaque (green box) combining data from multiple sources.
 Low-resolution cryo-EM and cryo-ET maps (yellow) and intrinsically disordered regions (yellow) in both complexes are highlighted as emerging areas for method development.

 Two recurrent modeling challenges were noticed across a range of studies such as the two mentioned above.
 One was the need to develop methods for incorporating disordered regions in these assemblies and another was to better utilize information from cryo-electron tomography, a timely challenge as structural biology is moving towards in situ characterization.
-We are currently focusing our method development in these two areas.
+Recent examples of methods we developed to address these challenges include Disobind, a sequence-based deep learning method for identifying binding sites of intrinsically disordered regions (IDRs), and PickET, an unsupervised method for localizing macromolecules in cryo-ET data.

 Please look at our lab website for further details.